bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 and **Delete** boxes on plots:

 Add box
-  Hold shift, then click and drag anywhere on the plot or double tap once to start drawing.
-Move the mouse and double tap again to finish drawing.
+  Hold shift, then click and drag anywhere on the plot or press tap once to start drawing.
+Move the mouse and press tap again to finish drawing.

 Move box